jugeeya/UltimateTrainingModpack/README.md

 ## Menu Settings

 When multiple options are selected, one of the selected options will be chosen at random.
 Open / focused menus can be reset by pressing the `X` button.
 All menus can be reset to the default by pressing the `L` button.
-When in-game, the current menu selections can be set as the default by pressing the `SPECIAL+JUMP+Down Taunt` combination.
-This will change the defaults that are used for the in-menu reset.
+These defaults can be saved upon exiting the menu by pressing `R` when in-menu.
+Use this to make a preset that fits your personal training style.

 | Feature              | Description                                                                                 | Options                                                                                                           |
 |----------------------|---------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|